 Monthly Calendar

 A traditional calendar view where each day displays its net R, number of trades, and a color indicator.
+The month header shows Net PnL, total R, win rate, and trade count, and the WK column summarizes each week's P&L, R, and trade count alongside the weekly-notes icon.
 Every day (including those without trades) shows a pencil icon for session notes, so you can record pre-market plans and post-session reviews on any date.
 Click any day to navigate to the session detail panel.

 Hour × Day Heatmap